 Stephen Saad is a self-made billionaire businessman from South Africa, best known as the Co-founder and the Group Chief Executive of the Aspen Group.
 He started his career at Quickmed, a prescription drug distribution company in black townships during apartheid, where he acquired 50% of the company shares.
 The company later merged with Covan to create Zurich, and at age twenty-nine, he sold his shares for US$3 million, becoming a millionaire.

-Saad Co-Founded Aspen Pharmacare in 1997, with Gus Attridge – Aspen’s Deputy Chief Executive.
+Saad Co-Founded Aspen Pharmacare in 1997, with Gus Attridge who serves as Aspen’s Deputy Chief Executive.
 Aspen Pharmacare is a public company traded on the Johannesburg Stock Exchange, which has now become the largest producer of generic medicines in Africa, with global coverage of more than 150 countries.